Pac-12 division races taking shape headed into final month - WHIZ News

 The Ducks were No. 4 in the initial CFP rankings, so they’re in a good position.

-Oregon hosts Washington on Saturday, with games against Washington State, Utah and Oregon State closing out the regular season.
+Oregon plays at Washington on Saturday, with games against Washington State, Utah and Oregon State closing out the regular season.

 “There’s going to be hype and projections out there nonstop,” Oregon coach Mario Cristobal said.
 “I think what you do is you take a step back and you make sure that you acknowledge that the players will come across that.
 They’ll acknowledge that.
 Then you make it as simple as if you don’t take care of your business on a day-by-day basis and then a week-by-week basis, what does it matter?”